AdobeDocs/cja-apis/src/pages/endpoints/segments/index.md

 `GET https://cja.adobe.io/segments/{id}`

-### Find projects that use a specified segment
+### Find components that use a specified segment

-To retrieve a list of projects that contain a specified segment, include the `usedIn` expansion parameter in your multiple segments request.
+To retrieve a list of components that contain a specified segment, include the `usedIn` expansion parameter in your multiple segments request.

 The following response shows projects that include the "Example Channel" segment: